mountainflo/rviz_sandbox/README.md

 ### Prerequisites

-* installed ROS
+* installed ROS (used melodic)
-* copy this package into your catkin_workspace
+* copy this package into the "src"-folder of your catkin-workspace

 ### Getting this thing running